acuminous/yup-by-example/README.md

 }
 ```

 You can use the included and custom test data generators for even more realitic test data.
 You can even create arrays of test data too.

-See the [example](https://github.com/acuminous/yup-by-example/tree/master/example) for more details.
+See the [example schema](https://github.com/acuminous/yup-by-example/blob/master/example/src/schemas.js) for more details.

 ## Breaking changes